Rachel Maddow: Writing

 Maddow wrote Drift: The Unmooring of American Military Power (2012) about the role of the military in postwar American politics.
 Upon its release, Drift reached the first position of The New York Times Best Seller list for hardcover nonfiction.

 In December 2013, The Washington Post announced that Maddow would write a monthly opinion column for the paper, contributing one article per month over a period of six months.

 On March 2, 2018, The New York Times published Maddow's first crossword puzzle, in collaboration with Joe DiPietro.
 On the eve of its publication, she said: "This is kind of it, like there will never be a baby, but there's this freaking crossword puzzle, and I am very, very excited about it."

 Maddow's second book Blowout: Corrupted Democracy, Rogue State Russia, and the Richest, Most Destructive Industry on Earth was published in October 2019.
 In March 2021, the audiobook version of Blowout, recorded by Maddow, won the Grammy Award for Best Spoken Word Album at the 63rd Annual Grammy Awards.

 Her third book, Bag Man: The Wild Crimes, Audacious Cover-up, and Spectacular Downfall of a Brazen Crook in the White House, written with Michael Yarvitz, was published in December 2020.

 Maddow's fourth book, Prequel: An American Fight Against Fascism was published on October 17, 2023.
 It is based on her podcast Ultra.

 Podcasting

 In October 2018, Maddow launched the podcast Bag Man, produced with MSNBC and focusing on the 1973 political scandal surrounding Vice President Spiro Agnew.
 A film adaptation of the podcast was announced to be in production in 2022, with Ben Stiller attached to direct and Lorne Michaels to produce, with Maddow set to be an executive producer.

 In October 2022, Maddow and MSNBC launched Ultra, a podcast series chronicling U.S. right-wing extremism during the 1940s and World War II, including the 1944 sedition trial.
 A few months later, in December, famed filmmaker Steven Spielberg's company optioned film rights to the series.

+In December 2025, Maddow presented Burn Order, a podcast about the internment of Japanese Americans during World War II, and the subsequent cover-up by the United States government.
+It was the first she presented with the network since its rebrand to MS NOW.